SFWRITER.COM > Nonfiction > AI and Sci-Fi: My, Oh, My!

 No, it isn't.
 Stanley Kubrick was a very careful filmmaker, and

-he understood exactly what each image in one of his film conveys.
+he understood exactly what each image in every one of his film conveys.

 When Dave Bowman first discovers the stargate, near Jupiter, he